 What Are VPATs and ACRs?

-- VPAT: A Voluntary Product Accessibility Template is used to document how accessible a product is according to accessibility standards.
+- VPAT: A Voluntary Product Accessibility Template is a standardized document used to provide an accounting of a product or services’s accessibility against a technical standard.

 Purpose of VPATs and ACRs

 The primary purpose of VPATs and ACRs is to assist in the procurement process by providing a standardized format for reporting product accessibility.
-This helps buyers, especially federal agencies, determine the accessibility of information technology products and services.
+Buyers can easily:

 - Gather Product Information: Compile all relevant information about the product, including its name, version, and the date of the report.
-Ensure accurate contact details for the person responsible for preparing the VPAT.
+Add a method of contact for the person responsible for questions regarding the report.

-- Choose Relevant Standards: Identify the accessibility standards your product needs to comply with.
-Common standards include WCAG 2.1 and Section 508.
+- Choose Relevant Standards: Identify the accessibility standards your product needs to conform with.
+Common standards include WCAG 2.1 AA and Section 508.
+Whatever standard(s) you choose will match the VPAT edition.

-- Conduct an Accessibility Audit: Perform a thorough accessibility audit of your product by:
+- Conduct an Accessibility Audit: Conduct a thorough and meticulous accessibility audit of your digital asset.
+At Accessible.org, our evaluation includes the following methodologies:

-- Document Conformance Levels: For each criterion in the chosen standard, document the conformance level using categories such as Supports, Partially Supports, Does Not Support, and Not Applicable.
+- Document Conformance Levels: For each criteria in the chosen standard, document the conformance level using categories such as Supports, Partially Supports, Does Not Support, and Not Applicable.

 1.2.1 Audio-only and Video-only (Prerecorded)